gvwilson/sensibleadventures/cloudherd/cloudherd.md

 carrying clearly on the cold evening breeze.

 But the *tralpa* plowed on.
 "As the king's voice in this place, I require you, Literally Indigestible, to answer to a charge of insubordination."
-He opened his book, cursing under his breath and stooping to pick up the bookmark that fluttered to the ground when he did so, then raised the book with both hands to show a page almost black with dense print.
+He flicked his hand a couple of times to blow out the flames he had summoned and then opened his book, cursing under his breath and stooping to pick up the bookmark that fluttered to the ground.
+Tucking it under his arm, he raised the book with both hands to show a page that was almost black with dense print.

-"I'm sorry, Scholar-Candidate, but that's a bit difficult to read in this light," Indy replied calmly.
-"Perhaps we could---"
+"I'm sorry, Scholar-Candidate, but that's a bit difficult to read in this light," Indy said calmly.
+"Perhaps we could make some tea and---"

 "As the king's voice in this place," the *tralpa* continued loudly, "I require you also to answer to an additional charge of derelection of duty, inasmuch as you have---damn it."
-The bookmark slipped from his hand and fluttered away.
+The bookmark slipped out from under his arm and fluttered to the ground again.
 "Inasmuch as you have neglected a *direct order* to arrest those who have freely admitted that they are in open rebellion against His Majesty."

 Before Indy could reply, Sergeant Dorbu stepped forward.
-"Am I going to have to put this down?" he asked, raising his candle slightly, its delicate flame protected by his cupped hand.
+"Am I going to have to put this down, honored?" he asked gently, raising his candle slightly, its delicate yellow flame protected by his cupped hand.

 The *tralpa* snapped his book shut.
 "I do *not* hear the words of traitors," he said haughtily.

-"Honored, could you take this please?"
-The sergeant handed his candle to Indy, ignoring her startled protest, and drew his sword.
+"I see.
+Honored, could you take this please?"
+The sergeant handed his candle to Indy, ignoring her startled protest, and in one smooth motion drew his sword and straightened his arm to point its tip at the *tralpa*'s heart.

-The *tralpa*'s eyes widened.
+The Scholar-Candidate's eyes widened.
 Noxy's heart skipped a beat.
-She had just enough time to think, *He really thought they'd just do what he said,* before someone cleared their throat behind her and said, "Excuse me, honored?
+She had just enough time to think, *He really thought everyone would just do what he said,* before someone cleared their throat behind her and said, "Excuse me, honored?
 If I may?"

 Ignoring the tiger's growl of, "Not now, boy," Private Thokmay came forward to join the sergeant and the reeve.
-"Did I hear correctly that you're the king's representative here?" he asked, his voice as clear as that of an actor on stage.
+"Did I hear correctly that you're the king's voice here?" he asked, his voice carrying clearly like that of an actor on stage.

-Scholar-Candidate Nangyal nodded his head jerkily, his eyes fixed on the candlelight that flickered on Sergeant Dorbu's sword.
-"So you're in charge of the leases on His Majesty's laws?"
+The *tralpa* nodded jerkily, his eyes fixed on the tip of the sergeant's sword.
+"So you're in charge of leases on His Majesty's laws?"
 Another jerky nod.
 "Well, in that case..."
 The young soldier fished a coin out of his pocket.
-"There's a law regarding delays in application of official regulations, isn't there---about halfway through the section on procedures?
+"There's a law regarding delays in application of official regulations, isn't there---somewhere near the end of the section on procedures?
 I'd like to rent it, please."

-He offered the coin to the *tralpa*.
+He held out the coin.
 The pudgy man gaped at him.
 "What?"

 "I'd like to rent that law," Private Thokmay continued doggedly.
 "Just for tonight.
-That will mean the reeve isn't breaking any of the others if she waits 'til tomorrow to arrest people, won't it?"
+That will mean the reeve isn't breaking any of the others if she waits until tomorrow to arrest people, won't it?"

 The *tralpa* looked from the boy to the sergeant's sword to the reeve and back.
 "I---yes, I should think so," he replied weakly.